-First offered over 50 years ago, the Labour College of Canada continues to deliver in-depth, university level courses on issues related to work and the rights of workers in Canada.
+The Labour College of Canada continues to deliver in-depth, university level courses on issues related to work and the rights of workers in Canada.
 Graduates are equipped with new skills and knowledge to take on the challenges of today as well as new leadership roles in their union, their labour council, and the wider labour movement for the benefit of all workers.

 The LCC Certificate Program is a labour studies and leadership program for labour leaders and active union members that supports critical thinking and collaborative learning in a flexible format.

 The new Labour College of Canada (LCC) Certificate Program is a union-made program for active union members, including today’s and tomorrow’s union leaders.

 The flexible program combines online and in-person learning over 14 months, to accommodate busy and changing schedules.

 Participants come from a diversity of unions and regions in the country.
 Students learn together in large or small groups (or cohorts) throughout the program as they discuss, debate and strategize on key issues facing workers inside and outside of unions.

 Continuing on the success of the previous Labour College programs, the new LCC Certificate Program is built on creating collaborative learning moments and supporting student cohorts from start to finish.
 The new program offers greater flexibility by blending online and in-class learning.

 Three intensive course sessions are offered over 14 months or longer.
 Each session includes online and in-person learning in addition to independent study.
 In-person classes are offered each year in British Columbia (BC) and/or Ontario.

 The schedule for Cohort 10 is as follows*:

 Week of February 26 to March 3, 2023 – In person, BC